CharlesAMoss/object-editor/README.md

 ### by [Charles Moss](https://twitter.com/CharlesMoss)

 ## Description
-_User will be asked to choose a Class to instance from a list of files for in the src folder.
+_User will be asked to choose a Class to instance from a list of files form the .src/ folder.
 User will be able to set new properties, retrieve a single value from a property, or retrieve all of the member properties of a given object._

 ## Features